Zhenya Gershman

-Zhenya Gershman is a U.S. painter and portraitist.
+Zhenya Gershman is an American painter and portraitist.
 She is known for her "dramatic monumental portraits of iconic public and private figures" and interest in art history.

 Early life

 Her grandfather Mikhail Matusovsky was an award-winning Ukrainian-born poet and lyricist who authored the lyrics to the song "Moscow Nights".
 Gershman held her first solo painting exhibition at the age of 14 in Saint Petersburg.
 She received her BFA from Otis Art Institute with honors and MFA from Art Center College of Design.
 Gershman's early mentor was Soviet artist and illustrator Orest Vereisky and she later studied under the guidance of American artist Lita Albuquerque.